ccsb-scripps/AutoDock-GPU/README.md

 | -trat    | Tournament rate              | 60 (%)        |
 | -resname | Name for docking output log  | "docking"     |

-# License
+# Documentation

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+For a complete documentation, check the wiki!

 # Credits

 Leonardo Solis-Vasquez and Andreas Koch.
 2017.
 A Performance and Energy Evaluation of OpenCL-accelerated Molecular Docking.
 In Proceedings of the 5th International Workshop on OpenCL (IWOCL 2017).
 ACM, New York, NY, USA, Article 3, 11 pages.
 DOI: https://doi.org/10.1145/3078155.3078167

+# License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.